 Meet Mr. Richards

 Joel Richards is a Boston public school teacher, a pastor, and a father living in the heart of Dorchester with his wife, Madeligne, and their two children JC and Johan.
 Mr. Richards is a proud first-generation Jamaican-American, whose parents instilled in him the values of hard work and mutual care.
-He has spent his life working for the community and has both the personal and professional experience needed to get results for all our neighbors in Dorchester, South Boston, and South End.
+He has spent his life working for the community and has both the personal and professional experience needed to get results for all our neighbors in Dorchester and the South End.

 Mr. Richards has been a public school teacher for 15 years, he currently teaches at the Blackstone in the South End.
 He has personally witnessed how our school systems let down many of our students and how proper funding and teachers can uplift them.
 In addition, he has spent that time organizing with fellow educators in the Boston Teachers Union to get smaller class sizes, increased funding, and school staff that better reflect our students.
 As a founding chair of Boston Black Lives Matter At School, he pushed for restorative justice in our schools and was able to successfully work with the district to get a social worker placed in every school.